ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 </dependency>
 ```

 #### 2.3.2.
-The framework implementation project
+The framework implementation

 This [project](https://github.com/ForgeRock/modernize-accelerators/tree/develop/forgerock-ig-migration-sso-jit/openig-modernize-client-implementation) holds an example of code that implements the framework described in section 2.3.1.
 We can see that the 3 main methods of the interface from the framework are implemented here, along with other methods that do specific actions for the client's IAM platform.

 This project uses a config file for any configurable properties you might need.
-The <b>config.properties</b> gile is located under /src/main/resources.
+The <b>config.properties</b> file is located under /src/main/resources.

 #### 2.3.3.
 The IG filters